VeriGOOD-ML/public/README.md

 * Using the _sr_-DFG, we propose three core target engines:
     * The TABLA platform for non-DNN algorithms can be customized to perform training and inference for a variety of machine learning algorithms, including linear regression, logistic regression, support vector machines, recommender systems, and backpropagation.
     * The GeneSys platform us3es a systolic array centric approach that forms the core convolution engine for implementing DNN algorithms, and can be customized to run a range of standard DNN topologies.
-    * Acciline is a non-template-based framework for synthesizing small ML algorithms, creating efficient Verilog-based implementations by directly synthesizing the _sr_-DFG.
+    * Axiline is a non-template-based framework for synthesizing small ML algorithms, creating efficient Verilog-based implementations by directly synthesizing the _sr_-DFG.

 ## Inputs